-Temperature is one of the most important parameters that are often required to be measured.
+Temperature is one of the most important parameters that often require measuring.
 Thermocouples are & have been the main temperature sensor used in industry for over 100 years, particularly in the temperature range above 500 ˚C.

-The problem with thermocouples is that they are often exposed to harsh conditions during use.
-This causes them to suffer from drift, a change in an output signal with time at temperature.
+The problem with thermocouples is that they often have exposure to harsh conditions during use.
+Therefore, this causes them to suffer from drift, a change in an output signal with time at temperature.
 This eventually leads to inaccurate measurement.

 Current methods used to deal with drift in thermocouples range from, replacement at regular intervals, removal for re-calibration & on-location calibration.
 This is because the rate of thermocouple drift is difficult to predict.
 All these methods work but result in furnace downtime, additional labour & calibration costs.

 The INSEVA can provide validation of the thermocouple readings from within the furnace, confirming the true furnace temperature.
 This means the sensor can validate the furnace compliance when regularly replacing the sensor or re-calibrating is impractical.

 Fixed point calibration is a reproducible physical event that has a defined temperature value assigned on the ITS90.
 The reliable melting/freezing point of pure metal & more recently metal carbide eutectics are used to calibrate thermocouples at set fixed point temperatures.
 An example of a conventional fixed point used in temperature calibrations is Copper.

 Copper melts (goes through the transition from a solid to a liquid) at exactly 1084.62 °C. As a result the tightest of uncertainties of measurement & accuracies possible can be achieved for temperature sensor calibration.

 With an outer diameter of just 4 mm, the miniaturised fixed-point cell can fit in a typical 7 mm outer diameter alumina insulated ceramic thermocouple assembly.